May 15, 2026

 For an overview of LTB processes, see the Application and Hearing Process.

-- Tribunal Ontario Portal: Personal Identification Number (PIN)
+Information about preparing for your hearing before the LTB. - Tribunal Ontario Portal: Personal Identification Number (PIN)

 Frequently asked questions about using PIN‘s within TOP - Paying Money into the Landlord and Tenant Board